nora75/markdowntable/README.md

 **Note**
 This plugin is made for me.
 So if you install this plugin, it may occur some problems.
-I don't know how minimum vim-version move this function.
+I don't know how minimum vim-version move this.
 I know don't work in VI and work well in larger than Vim 8.0.

 ## Usage